austinulfers/spikeball-tracking/index.md

 One way we are able to get past this is to average this velocity over several frames to get the speed the ball is traveling.
 After looking back at some of the frames within the video, it is clear that the ball doesn't change position within some of the frames.
 While I'm not exactly sure why this is happening, it appears to be a pretty consistent occurance which suggests to me that the original video is something like 24 or 25 frames per second and when I downloaded it, it defaulted it to 30 and filled the empty frames with duplicates from prior frames.

 To solve this issue, there are two potential course of actions.
-We can remove the empty frames and act as if the video occured in the adjested frame rates, or we can average the still frames from the frame before and the frame after and use that as the ball's data within that frame.
+We can remove the empty frames and act as if the video occured in the adjusted frame rates, or we can average the still frames from the frame before and the frame after and use that as the ball's data within that frame.
 While there are pros and cons to both of these techniques, it is suggested that you just redownload the video in the original frame rate and repreform the calculations.

 Since I don't have the option to redownload in a different frame rate, I am going to chose the option of averaging the still frames from the one before and after.
 While not perfect, it does a good enough job while still retaining the true time associated to each frame of the video.